-The COPS 30 miler is as close as it gets to the real thing and aims to raise significant funds for the Care of Police Survivors charity (COPS), along with the Royal Marines Charity.
+As the only load-bearing event of its kind where participants run alongside serving Royal Marines, the COPS 30 miler is as close as it gets to the real thing and aims to raise significant funds for the Care of Police Survivors charity (COPS), along with the Royal Marines Charity.
 All proceeds are shared equally between the two charities.
-2018 will be our third year, with successful editions being held during the summers of 2016 and 2017.
+2018 was the third year that the event took place, with successful editions also being held during the summers of 2016 and 2017.

 You can view short promo videos of the 2017 edition here and here, put together by participant John Hodgson.
 The event was also featured on the Channel 4 TV programme, Jimmy and Jamie’s Friday Night Feast – a short clip can be viewed here.

 For more information, please see the ‘Health Warning‘ page and Q&A sections of this website.
-Photos from the 2017 and 2016 editions can be viewed on this page.
+Photos from previous editions can be viewed on this page.
 You may also wish to follow the official COPS 30 Miler twitter account or join our Facebook group.